 80% OF PLASTIC WASTE COMES FROM RIVERS

-The impact of the human being on the planet has been devastating.
+The impact of human beings on the planet has been devastating.

-Regardless of the consequences, waste of all kinds continued to be discharged into our seas.
+Regardless of the consequences, waste of all kinds has continued to be dumped into our seas.

-One of the wastes that made its presence felt heavily is plastic!
+One of the waste that has made his presence felt so strongly is plastic!

 Plastic waste is collecting in the oceans in “plastic islands”.

 The biggest of these is the great pacific garbage patch.